graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targetting_tf2.rst

 inside a function which is marked as a ``@tf.function``.
 See :ref:`tensorflow2examples` for an example.

-The outer training function should be called using the ``experimental_run_v2`` method on the ``IPUStrategy`` object, to ensure that it is executed using the strategy's configuration.
+The outer training function should be called using the ``run`` method on the ``IPUStrategyV1`` object, to ensure that it is executed using the strategy's configuration.

 .. note::
   It is not possible to use either ``PipelineModel`` or